Romeo Must Die: Plot

 At the Sing compound, Kai admits he personally killed Po for interfering with Ch'u's dealings with Roth.
 Han engages Kai in a fist fight, and eventually kills him.
-Han berates his father for killing Po out of greed, and declares that he will leave him to be punished by either the police or the other Triad families.
-As Han walks away, Ch'u picks up his gun and shoots himself.
-Han finds Trish waiting for him outside, and the two walk away together as the police arrive.
+Han berates his father for killing Po out of greed and declares that he will leave him to be punished by either the police or the other Triad families.
+As Han walks away, Ch'u commits suicide.
+As the police arrive, Han finds Trish waiting for him outside and they embrace, with the two walking away together.